 Joe is a veteran trial attorney that has served as counsel or co-counsel in over two hundred trials.
-He has defended at trial allegations of capital and first-degree murder, federal conspiracy and trafficking charges, embezzlement, armed robbery, felony child neglect, felony assault, felony sex charges, and other felonies as well as numerous misdemeanor matters such as DUI, assaults, larceny, identity fraud, and other criminal allegations.
+He has defended at trial allegations of murder, rape, federal drug conspiracy and gun charges, federal sex trafficking charges, armed robbery, embezzlement, felony child neglect, felony assault as well as numerous misdemeanor matters such as DUI, assaults, larceny, identity fraud, and other criminal allegations.
 (DISCLAIMER: CASE RESULTS DEPEND UPON A VARIETY OF FACTORS UNIQUE TO EACH CASE AND PAST CASE RESULTS DO NOT GUARANTEE OR PREDICT A SIMILAR RESULT IN ANY FUTURE CASE) He and/or his trial teams have secured acquittals, dismissals, or reduced charges in dozens of litigated criminal matters, including charges of murder, federal drug conspiracy charges, armed robbery, felony child neglect, felony assault, felony sex charges, and many DUI and other misdemeanor matters.

 Federal White Collar and Criminal Defense

-Joe has significant experience representing clients in federal white-collar investigations and criminal allegations of honest services fraud, illegal kickbacks/bribery, mortgage fraud, health care fraud, wire fraud, and other white-collar matters.
+Joe has significant experience representing clients in federal white-collar investigations and allegations of honest services fraud, illegal kickbacks/bribery, mortgage fraud, health care fraud, wire fraud, and other white-collar matters.

 Joe also defends other serious federal felonies, including allegations of murder-in-aid of racketeering, domestic and international conspiracies to distribute controlled substances, federal firearm offenses (including allegations of making a false statement to federal firearm licensees), and other criminal matters.